 The award can be taken in Belgium

-Eligible Countries: Citizens from developing countries can apply for this application
+Eligible Countries: Citizens from developing countries can apply for this scholarship.

 Acceptable Course or Subjects: The sponsorship will be awarded in any masters and training courses offered by the university.